luke1601/RoomReservation/README.md

 # Hongik univ. opensource project
 participant
-KIM HYEON SU/
+KIM HYEON SU,
-KIM EUN RYEONG/
+KIM EUN RYEONG,
-CHOI NA YOUNG/
+CHOI NA YOUNG,

 # Object
 Our project is make this open source to more realistic so it available for real time.